By Dana Kim, Crypto Markets Analyst

 -

 American Garment Manufacturers: Leveraging Meta’s technology, American garment manufacturers have begun embedding circuits in fabric, seamlessly integrating IoT capabilities into clothing.
-For instance, a project demonstrates clothing that can track health metrics in real-time, showcasing a potential for a new wave of smart garments.
-This integration promises a revolutionary shift in how consumers interact with technology.
+For instance, a project demonstrates clothing that can track health metrics in real time, showcasing a potential for a new wave of smart garments.
+This integration promises a revolutionary shift in how consumers interact with technology, reflecting trends seen in other sectors such as gaming with NFTs.

 -